JanusHCP/policies/data_retention_policy.md

 # Data Retention Policy

-Despite not being a requirement within HIPAA, BloomAPI understand and appreciates the importance of health data retention.
-Acting as a subcontractor, and at times a business associate, BloomAPI is not directly responsible for health and medical records retention as set forth by each state.
-Despite this, BloomAPI has created and implemented the following policy to make it easier for BloomAPI Customers to support data retention laws.
+Despite not being a requirement within HIPAA, Janus Health Partners understand and appreciates the importance of health data retention.
+Acting as a subcontractor, and at times a business associate, Janus Health Partners is not directly responsible for health and medical records retention as set forth by each state.
+Despite this, Janus Health Partners has created and implemented the following policy to make it easier for Janus Health Partners Customers to support data retention laws.

 ## State Medical Record Laws